Skip to content

 Tip: Use the Devices and Services navigation sections in the left sidebarin the menu (click the icon above) to see everything supported.

 To explore the data model, it is recommended to start with a device that interests you—found in the left sidebar under the "Devices" dropdownin the menu (click the icon above)—and review the services on the device's page to understand its capabilities and available data.
 You can then dive deeper into any service for more details through the "Services" dropdown or from links within a Device page.
-The "Common" navigation sections highlights the alerts and service that every device may support.
+The "Common" navigation section highlights the alerts and service that every device may support.

 Conceptual Overview of Data Model

 In the SmartHQ cloud, a device (e.g. Washing Machine, Coffee Brewer, etc.) consists of a collection of alerts and services.
 These components can be reused across many devices, increasing flexibility and reducing duplicated code.
-(Both a washer and dryer can send the cloud.smarthq.alert.endofcycle and both can use cloud.smarthq.service.mode)
+(Both a washer and dryer can send the cloud.smarthq.alert.endofcycle, and both can use cloud.smarthq.service.mode.)

 Each device will have its own ID and other information about it, but the following text seeks to explain the concepts that make up devices.